Top 5 Best International ETFs for American Investors in 2026

 Financer's Take

-For most American investors seeking international exposure, the Vanguard Total International Stock ETF (VXUS) represents the best choice.
-It offers exceptional diversification across 8,000+ stocks, an ultra-low 0.05% expense ratio, and includes both developed and emerging markets.
+For most American investors seeking international exposure, the Vanguard Total International Stock ETF (VXUS) represents the best starting point.
+It covers 8,700+ stocks across 49 countries with a 0.05% expense ratio, giving you both developed and emerging market exposure in a single fund.

 How To Invest In International ETFs